I was reading a book, and it got me thinking: there’s no-one else reviewing books online in snooker.

-You can be sure that there are plenty of books to keep you entertained and educated on snooker – so – as we’ve already said, put your feet up with a nice coffee and relax into the world of the green baize!
+There are plenty of books to keep you entertained and educated on snooker – so – put your feet up with a nice coffee and relax into the world of the green baize!

 PS: Should you decide to buy any books we review that have links to Amazon or Ebay, SnookerZone will receive a small affiliate compensation!